qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 To run the example code, clone the [qlik-oss/core-grpc-jdbc-connector](https://github.com/qlik-oss/core-grpc-jdbc-connector) Git repository.
-Check out the repo documentation to get familiar with the content and structure.
+Before you continue, look at the documentation to get familiar with the content and structure of the repository.

+!!!Note
-In your shell, make sure current directory is at the repo root.
+    In your shell, make sure current directory is at the repository root.

-Set the `ACCEPT_EULA` environment variable as applicable and start the containers by running:
+To begin, you must accept the EULA and start the containers.

+Run the following command:

 ```sh
 ACCEPT_EULA=<yes/no> docker-compose up --build -d